 - Parallel execution of sequential scans, joins and aggregates.

-Needs enabling via “max_parallel_workers_per_gather” parameter, which can luckily be done also on the user level, thus making per-query parallelization possible.
+Needs enabling via “max_parallel_workers_per_gather” parameter, which can luckily be done on the user level, thus making per-query parallelization possible.
 But one thing to note here is that the total number worker processes is limited with “max_worker_processes” parameter so this might need increasing (default is 8) on good hardware when doing parallel queries from lots of concurrent sessions.

 - postgres_fdw now supports remote joins, sorts, UPDATEs, and DELETEs

 Transparent sharding ahoy!
-That was possible already with 9.5 (foreign table inheritance + exclusion constraints) but now things also perform well for the non-simplistic usecases.
+That was already possible with 9.5 (foreign table inheritance + exclusion constraints) but now things also perform well for the non-simplistic usecases.
 Great stuff.

 - Allow extension-provided operators and functions to be sent for remote execution, if the extension is whitelisted in the foreign server’s options

 Allows efficient execution of remote queries involving extension operators.
 Again, great for sharding scenarios.